Selective and Screened Majors

 What does selective major mean?

-- Selective majors are those that receive more applications than there are available spaces.
-These majors are very popular, meaning that departments cannot always offer admission to all qualified students.
+Selective majors are those that receive more interest than there are available spaces.
+These majors are very popular, meaning that departments cannot always welcome all qualified students.
 Reasons for selective status include limited space, teaching, and/or laboratory resources.
-When applying for a selective major, we encourage students to provide an alternative non-selective major.

 What programs have selective majors on our campus?